Kurt Cobain: Early life

 Although uninterested in sports, Cobain was enrolled in a junior high school wrestling team at the insistence of his father.
 He was a skilled wrestler but despised the experience.
 Because of the ridicule he endured from his teammates and coach, he allowed himself to be pinned in an attempt to sadden his father.
 Later, his father enlisted him in a Little League Baseball team, where Cobain would intentionally strike out to avoid playing.
 Cobain befriended a gay student at school and was bullied by peers who concluded that he was gay.
 In an interview, he said that he liked being associated with a gay identity because he did not like people, and when they thought he was gay they left him alone.
 He said, "I started being really proud of the fact that I was gay even though I wasn't."
-His friend tried to kiss him and Cobain backed away, explaining to his friend that he was not gay, but remained friends with him.
+Cobain backed away in an occasion where this friend tried to kiss him, explaining to his friend that he was not gay, though they remained friends.
 According to Cobain, he used to spray paint "God Is Gay" on pickup trucks in the Aberdeen area.
 Police records show that Cobain was arrested for spray painting the phrase "ain't got no how watchamacallit" on vehicles.

 Cobain often drew during classes.
-He would draw objects, including those associated with the human anatomy.
 When given a caricature assignment for an art course, Cobain drew Michael Jackson but was told by the teacher that the image was inappropriate for a school hallway.
 He then drew an image of then-President Ronald Reagan that was seen as "unflattering".
-Through art and electronics classes, Cobain met Roger "Buzz" Osborne, singer and guitarist of the Melvins, who became his friend and introduced him to punk rock and hardcore music.
+Through art and electronics classes, Cobain met Buzz Osborne, singer and guitarist of the Melvins, who became his friend and introduced him to punk rock and hardcore music.
 As attested to by several of Cobain's classmates and family members, the first concert he attended was Sammy Hagar and Quarterflash, held at the Seattle Center Coliseum in 1983.
 Cobain, however, claimed that the first live show he attended was the Melvins, when they played a free concert outside the Thriftway supermarket where Osborne worked.
 Cobain wrote in his journals of this experience, as well as in interviews, singling out the impact it had on him.
 As a teenager living in Montesano, Washington, Cobain eventually found escape through the thriving Pacific Northwest punk scene, going to punk rock shows in Seattle.